YunoHost-Apps/minidlna_ynh/README.md

 ## YunoHost specific features

 * Use shared Multimedia Directories
-* Linked to transmission, nextcloud and all other app which use Multimedia Directories.
+* Linked to transmission, Nextcloud and all other app which use Multimedia Directories.

 #### Multi-users support